labelle/evo-css-switch/README.md

 You will need the following code snippets in your your HTML documents.

-Include this in the document head, where your CSS style sheets would go.
+CSS links, for the document head.

 ```html
 <!-- Place css here with unique title like "style1,style2,style3....." and with class="new" to toggle through all styles -->